khrystynaO/blueprints/NCD 1 Channel Vibration Sensor Plus/README.md

 3. **Node-RED Issues:**
    - **Flow Not Deploying:** Check for syntax errors or missing nodes.
    - **MQTT Connection Failure:** Verify MQTT broker settings and credentials.

+4. If you receive the following message, generate more tokens and upload the `*_tokens.csv` file to the Gateway, you don't need restart the flow for this.
+The file can contain only new tokens, or both new and old tokens:
+    ```
+    No unused tokens available for 00:13:a2:00:42:4f:17:12 in the tokens map.
+    Please create more static tokens for NCD 1 Channel Vibration Sensor Plus (sensor type = 80).
+    ```

+5. If you see this error, upload the `*_tokens.csv` file and restart the flows:

+    ```
+        Error: /home/ncdio/.node-red/17_tokens.csv does not exist.
+    ```

 ### Related Links